Kids on the way? Here’s how to stock your goat kidding kit and be prepared for kidding season, including a full list of supplies!

 - Empty feed bags or large black garbage bags (cut open and laid flat under straw for easy clean up)

-- Heat source or “kid hut” for warming kids
+- Heat source or “kid hut” for warming kids.
+We prefer Premier 1 heat lamps which are safer than standard heat lamps.

 - Warm water, grain and hay for mama goat (remove water bucket once kids are up and walking)

-- BoSe or Selenium/Vit E Gel or Replamin Gel (especially if your area is selenium deficient)
+- Selenium Supplement: BoSe or Selenium/Vit E Gel or Replamin Gel (especially if your area is selenium deficient)

 Note: BoSe is prescription only but great to have on hand.
 I prefer Replamin over basic Selenium/Vit E gel because it contains selenium, Vitamin E, cobalt and other minerals (buy it here)